alexsexton/kitchen-sink/Readme.md

 - Grid Layout, based on a compound 2/3/4/5 grid or as I call it fractions.
 - Forms, mostly lifted from GDS style guide
 - Responsive Images
-- Icons

 ## Conventions

 Margins and padding based on multiples of 15px at 960px.
 Typographic scale 19px @ 1:1.618 (base font size) 960px @ 1:1.618 (outer wrapper width)

 ## JS Components